 The Sharing Platter explores how the world’s peoples, despite vast geographical and cultural distance, ended up creating or adopting some very similar foods that fill the stomach and warm the heart.
 This series is both a feast for the eyes and food for thought as we look to plump up and re-shape our perspectives on food and culture.

 Ah, the humble dumpling.
 It’s a dish so comforting and simple that it developed in a wide variety of cuisines.
 Food historian Alan Davidson wrote, “a dumpling is a food with few, indeed no, social pretensions” and he would be right.
-Versions of the dumpling are found all four corners of the earth and have sustained cultures through tough times to become part of national food histories.
+Versions of the dumpling are found all four corners of the earth and have sustained cultures through tough times to become part of regional food histories.

 While we might strongly associate dumplings today almost exclusively with the filled variety, it’s important to remember that the dumpling’s simplest form is just a lump of dough that’s easily formed and often cooked in batches by a family or community in some kind of large vessel whether that be filled with water, soup, oil or the rest of the meal such as a stew.
 Under this definition alone, we get to see a huge variety of shapes and form factors that are all affectionately referred to as “dumplings” in their respective cuisines.